-On Wednesday, November 14, at 9:00 am EST, NSLI-Y students from the Korea and Taiwan Academic Year programs will together present on the theme of Citizen Ambassadorship.
-The presenters will share about why citizen ambassadorship is important and what it means to them.
-This event is part of International Education Week:
+On Wednesday, November 14, at 9:00 am EST, NSLI-Y students from the Korea and Taiwan Academic Year programs together presented on the theme of Citizen Ambassadorship.
+The presenters shared about why citizen ambassadorship is important and what it means to them.
+This event was part of International Education Week:

 Introducing the speakers for the event:

 Hi Everyone! 안녕하세요 여러분!~ My name is Emma and I am from the Chicago Suburbs.
 I am an alumna of the NSLI-Y Korea (Seoul) Summer 2016 program and am currently participating in the NSLI-Y Korea AY 2018-2019 program as a gap year before I attend college at Columbia University.
 I am also grateful to have been an NSLI-Y Alumni Representative for the last two years serving with American Councils to better support our alumni association with its goals.
 While in South Korea--once again--with NSLI-Y, I am improving upon my Korean skills as well as delving deeper into Korean cultural and societal intricacies.
 This experience has also presented within itself more opportunities for me to act as a citizen ambassador: a role that I have enjoyed partaking in with my host family, high school community, as well as with individuals in the local area.
 At the end of my program, I hope to continue my language learning pursuits and share with others the incredible gift that is NSLI-Y-- studying abroad, learning another language, and making connections that transcend any perceived barriers.

 My name is Olivia and I am 18 years old.
 I hail from Tallahassee, Florida.
 Being an avid-language learner, I was prompted to study Chinese because of its complexity and fascinating history.
 After completing my year in Kaohsiung, I will study International Affairs at the George Washington University.
 My favorite Taiwanese night market snack is sweet potato balls.